Architecture of Bermuda: Initial development (1600–1700)

 The predominance of stone as a building material came about early in Bermuda's history.
 The first settlers built using the native and abundant Bermuda cedar, but such structures were rarely able to withstand either the normal winds or the occasional hurricane.
 Furthermore, the Somers Isles Company intended to exploit the value of cedar wood, particularly for shipbuilding, and soon passed laws that forbade the felling and use of that wood without express permission.
 The only material left for settlers to use was Bermuda's limestone foundation (often called "coral" for its origin), with the stone being cut into square bricks – typically about 2 ft by 10 in.

 This method of using large stone blocks proved expensive, with one 1890 estimate being that a Bermuda house cost three times more than it should.
 The main cause of this expense was high labour costs, though the rarity of building-quality limestone also contributed.
-However, this did not prove expensive enough to price the poor – particularly blacks – out of the market, thus restricting the growth of shanty towns.
+However, this did not prove expensive enough to price the poor out of the market, thus restricting the growth of shanty towns.

 The archetypical house of the late 17th century had several distinguishing features.
 The building was usually quite simple in design, with a similar plan to a contemporary English farmhouse.
 Though usually only one storey tall, most were built facing out from slopes (possibly to preserve the comparatively fertile valleys for agriculture, a dominant industry until the 20th century), thus necessitating a set of steps to the front entrance.
 These staircases were styled to curve out, so ending up far wider at the base than at the top.
 This flared style, known locally today as "Welcoming Arm" stairs, remains common.
 Less common variants used parallel arms, and in the narrow streets of the Town of St. George staircases were often flush with the wall.
 At the top of the stairs would be a porch-like vestibule, larger than was common elsewhere, where visitors and passersby could rest in the shade.
 These porch areas were continuously expanded with furniture and muslin mosquito nets.
 Wooden window shutters became common, particularly "jalousies" — which were hinged at the top — that were probably imported from the West Indies.
 Food was often stored in a buttery separate from the main house, which was designed to keep food cool.
 This was achieved by keeping the actual storage room raised above the ground, typically five or six steps worth of height, and using a pointed roof, enabling convective heat transfer to keep warm air from the food.
 Kitchens were also distinctive, occasionally placed in out-buildings or in basements and noted for the use of wide, raised chimneys possibly inspired by the open hearth.